 STANDARD XVI -- PSYCHOSOCIAL SUPPORT SYSTEMS

+All trauma centers must meet the mental health needs of trauma patients by having:

+A protocol to screen patients at high risk for psychological sequelae with subsequent referral to a mental health provider

+A process for referral to a mental health provider when required

 The trauma center shall have written policies and protocols to provide mental health services, child protective services, and emotional support to trauma patients or their families.
 At a minimum, the policies and protocols shall include qualified personnel to provide the services and require that the personnel shall arrive promptly at the trauma center when summoned.

 Qualified personnel may include, but are not be limited to, the following: